profork/Batocera-Custom-Arm-Builds/README.md

          1. Controller needs manual mapping
          2. Controllers don't work in some standlone emulators or ports.
          3. Flatpak parser doesn't generate launchers in ports.
 You will need to make .sh launcher files manually
-         4. The Low volume script fix (in this repos files)  can be added to custom_service in ~/services custom_service to fix low maximum volume
+         4. The Low volume script fix (in this repos files)  can be added to custom_service in ~/services custom_service to fix low maximum volume [enable custom_service in services es gui menu after]
          5. Loading Splash video is slow fps -- can turn off in settings.

 * Added BatleXP G350 build v43-dev